chrisbao/MSFin/README.md

 		![](Images/debugspsave.png)

-10. Set SmartLinkWord as StartUp project and press F5
+10. Set ContosoO365DocSyncWord as StartUp project and press F5

    - Open the words add-in in your local.